cyberbotics/webots/docs/blog/Webots-2022-a-release.md

 ### Why have we done these changes

-ENU/FLU are the most widely used axis convention in robotics, including ROS and ROS2.
+ENU and FLU are the most widely used axis conventions in robotics, including ROS and ROS2.

 More and more people are using Webots with ROS2 and we changed the axis convention of Webots to make it easier for them !